Jozini Local Municipality: Politics

-The municipal council consists of forty-five members elected by mixed-member proportional representation.
+The municipal council consists of 45 members elected by mixed-member proportional representation.
 Twenty-three councillors are elected by first-past-the-post voting in twenty-three wards, while the remaining twenty-two are chosen from party lists so that the total number of party representatives is proportional to the number of votes received.

-In the election of 1 November 2021 the Inkatha Freedom Party (IFP) won a majority of twenty-four seats.
+In the election of 1 November 2021 the Inkatha Freedom Party (IFP) won 24 out of the 45 seats.

 The following table shows the results of the 2021 election.